Pumpkin Crème Brûlée

 Ingredient Notes

-- pumpkin pie spice – If you do not have pumpkin pie spice, you can make my homemade pumpkin spice recipe.
+- pumpkin pie spice – If you do not have pumpkin pie spice, on hand you can make my homemade pumpkin spice recipe.
 You can also just use all ground cinnamon if you prefer.
 The flavor will be slightly different, but still delicious.

 - pumpkin puree – Store-bought pumpkin puree works great in this recipe, but you can also use my recipe for homemade pumpkin puree if you have leftover pumpkin or squash that you would like to use up.